I think this is mostly done after a long round of edits but we shall see.....

 Faux gold poinsettias

-their tarnished glamor clinging
+their tarnished glamour clinging

-circling them as they rest
+to gold dust circling them as they pose

-on smooth, white windowsills.
+on bare white windowsills.

 The sun begins to fall,

-its rays catching a clock face ticking,
+its rays catching a clock face

-moving toward a time that never comes,
+ticking toward a time that never comes,

-clicking absentmindedly around a circle of hours,
+around a circle of hours,

 vaguely remembering the years—